2vcps/training/docker-workshops/docker-platform-intro/lab1-your-first-container/README.md

 1. Check that you can reach the container host by checking the IP with `ping $(docker-machine ip containerhost)`.
 If this doesn't work then you probably need to add a route for the `192.168.99.x` traffic to the proper VBoxNet interface.
 This issue is usually caused by Cisco VPN so make sure you're disconnected from the VPN and some times a proper restart is needed.
 Run an `ifconfig` to identify which is the proper interface and then run ```sudo route -n add -net 192.168.99.0/24 -interface vboxnetX``` for the proper interface.
 >As a side note, you can communicate to the container host via a `NAT` and `BRIDGED` method.
 The `NAT` method means that you can leverage the `127.0.0.1` address of your laptop and it forwards appropriate ports to a static IP of your container host.
 The method we are using for this workshop is the `BRIDGED` mode and uses a `routed` IP.

-2. You probably haven't set the environment variables correctly.
-See [Lab setup verification](#lab-setup-verification)

-### For EMC employees only

-If you have a problem when running `docker run` or `docker pull` where it hangs when pulling docker image layers and you are inside the EMC corporate network, it is likely that you are running into SSL certificate errors and trust issues between the Docker daemon and the public Docker Hub/CDN.
-For this you must download our SSL certificate and place it inside the container host.

-- Open `http://gso.corp.emc.com/installupdatedcerts.aspx` and Download `EMCs SSL Decryption` certificate.
-- Open the file in a text editor and copy the contents
-- Run `docker-machine ssh containerhost` to SSH into the container host
-- Stop Docker by running `sudo /etc/init.d/docker stop`
-- In the Docker container host, create a new file and copy the `EMC SSL.cer` contents into it by running `vi EMC_SSL.cer`, press `i` to be able to insert text, paste the contents you copied above, then press `:wq` to write the file and quit the text editor
-- Convert the certificate to a PEM file with `openssl x509 -in EMC_SSL.cer -out EMC_SSL.pem`
-- Update the CA certificates files to include this certificate with `cat EMC_SSL.pem | sudo tee -a /etc/ssl/certs/ca-certificates.crt`
-- Start the Docker daemon services again with ```sudo /etc/init.d/docker start```
-- Verify that you can still connect to the Docker engine by running `docker version` and then verify that you can download images by doing `docker pull redis`

 #### General Troubleshooting
 One way to troubleshoot is to run the Docker daemon manually to see the logs in real-time.

-1. Make to sure SSH to the container host with ```docker-machine ssh containerhost```.
-2. Get the command that we run the Docker daemon with by running ```ps auxfw | grep docker```.
-3. Stop the Docker daemon with ```/etc/init.d/docker stop```.
-4. Manually run the Docker daemon with the command you found from ```ps``` which should be something similar to ```/usr/local/bin/docker -d -D -g /var/lib/docker -H unix:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=/var/lib/boot2docker/tls/ca.pem --tlscert=/var/lib/boot2docker/tls/server.pem --tlskey=/var/lib/boot2docker/tls/serverkey.pem```.
+1. Manually run the Docker daemon with the command you found from ```ps``` which should be something similar to ```/usr/local/bin/docker -d -D -g /var/lib/docker -H unix:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=/var/lib/boot2docker/tls/ca.pem --tlscert=/var/lib/boot2docker/tls/server.pem --tlskey=/var/lib/boot2docker/tls/serverkey.pem```.
-5. Make sure to leave this process ```running``` and open another window for other operations.
+2. Make sure to leave this process ```running``` and open another window for other operations.

 If docker-machine is hung on "starting vm..." and you're on a Mac, it might be due to a conflict with Kitematic (if you have it installed).
 Steps to resolve: